zsiki/GeoEasy/doc/reference_guide.rst

 Vertical angle, Slope distance, Signal height, Instrument height, Horizontal distance, Point code, Height diff, Height diff leveling* and the special *Skip*.
 Angles can be in radians or DMS (ddd-mm-ss format).
-A sample dmp file (station number can be empty if it is not changed.
+A sample dmp file (station number can be empty if it is not changed).

 .. code:: text
 	Station;Target;Hz;V;SD